Is your body-mind really doing a job or just you doing a job?

 “Pure love takes no position, it is global and universal, it is above separation of any kind,” Sammi added.

-I do believe that love is inclusive and expands the sense of self progression.
+I do believe that love is inclusive, it expands the sense of self progress and the goodness of life.

-It augments positivity and dissolves negativity by reorganizing its significance, rather than by attacking it.
+It increases positivity and dissolves negativity by reorganizing our priorities.

-Remember this, your love from the mind is often associated with force but your love from the heart is spiritual.
+When we become more patient we realize that our love from the mind is often associated with quick decision, a kind of force but our love from the heart is calm and spiritual.

 If we hold the negative thought in mind, a very specific muscle in our body becomes weak.